Zach Zucker: Career

-He was named one of Vulture's Top Comics You Should and Will Know in 2023.
+Zucker was named one of Vultures "Top Comics You Should and Will Know" in 2023.

 For five years he toured as a part of the double act Zach & Viggo with Norwegian clown and Britain's Got Talent winner, Viggo Venn.
-The duo won the Best Comedy award at the 2016 Brighton Fringe and were named The Guardian's Top Comedy Pick at the 2016 Edinburgh Fringe.
+The duo won the Best Comedy award at the 2016 Brighton Fringe and were named The Guardians Top Comedy Pick at the 2016 Edinburgh Fringe.

 In 2024 he performed four extensions of his solo show Jack Tucker: Comedy Standup Hour Off-Broadway at SoHo Playhouse and received a New York Times Critic's Pick.
-He was voted Comedian's Comedian at the 2020 Chortle Awards and has sold out shows at Just For Laughs, Melbourne International Comedy Festival, SF Sketchfest, and The Kennedy Center.
+He was voted Comedian's Comedian at the 2020 Chortle Awards and has sold-out shows at Just For Laughs, Melbourne International Comedy Festival, SF Sketchfest, and The Kennedy Center.

 Zucker is the host and creator of the show Stamptown Comedy Night which regularly runs in New York, Los Angeles, London and Edinburgh.
 Past acts include Neil Patrick Harris, Richard Kind, Karen Gillan, Bastille, Richard Gadd, Reggie Watts, David Cross, Natalie Palamides, Lolly Adefope, Rosie Jones, Tom Walker and Sam Campbell.

 He frequently collaborates with funk-punk band Thumpasaurus and the band's frontman Lucas Tamaren.

+In 2026, Zucker released his first stand-up special, Jack Tucker: Comedy Standup Hour, on the official Stamptown YouTube channel.